Gorillas on the Line

 Bring your phones to Zoo Atlanta to recycle

-- Ship your phones to Eco-Cell by May 3, 2019, using a free shipping label we will send to you.
-Eco-Cell will process the phones and tabulate the totals.
-Regional contest winners will be announced in the first week of June.
+- Ship your phones to ECO-CELL by May 15, using a free shipping label.
+ECO–CELL will process the phones and tabulate the totals.
+National results will be announced on World Gorilla Day on September 24, 2022.

 Dian Fossey Gorilla Fund International